Maury Povich: Personal life

 From 1962 to 1979, Povich was married to Phyllis Minkoff.
 Maury and Phyllis have two daughters together, Susan Anne and Amy Joyce Povich.
 Their daughter Amy is married to physician and author David Agus.

 In 1984, he married news anchor Connie Chung, whom he had met while working in the news department at WTTG.
 In 1995, Chung and Povich adopted a son, Matthew Jay Povich.

 Povich believes in the superiority of the nuclear family as a family model and believes that children are best served when both parents are in the child's life; this was a major factor in Maury's frequent emphasis on paternity testing.
 Povich took a journalistic approach to each story and took pride when an appearance on Maury would lead to the father and mother of a child reconciling.

-In 2017, Povich became an investor and part owner of the Washington DC bar and restaurant Chatter, along with other DC notables Tony Kornheiser and Gary Williams.
+In 2017, Povich became an investor and part owner of the Washington, D.C. bar and restaurant Chatter, along with other D.C. notables Tony Kornheiser and Gary Williams.

 He is a fan of University of Central Florida football.

-Povich owns a ranch just outside of Bigfork, Montana, where he lives several months of the year.
+Povich owns a ranch just outside of Bigfork, Montana, where he lives for part of the year.

-Maury is an avid golfer and has been playing golf since he was a child.
+Povich is an avid golfer and has been playing golf since he was a child.
 He is a frequent player at Pebble Beach, Torrey Pines, Farm Neck, and Old Course in Scotland.
 He still plays in amateur senior tournaments with a 2.4 handicap and in 2007 was placed in Golf Digest's top 100 celebrity golfers.
 In 2000, Maury participated in the U.S. Senior Amateur championship where he lost in the first round of the match play competition.
 Maury occasionally plays golf with Steve Wilkos, his fellow NBCUniversal talk show host who shares the same studio as the Maury Show.

-Controversies

-Sexual harassment allegations

-On April 24, 2006, former Maury producer Bianca Nardi filed a lawsuit against Povich for sexual harassment, alleging that she was "forced to expose her breasts for photographs for the show and ordered to watch pornography in a private room with an executive producer."
-According to a spokesman for the show, Nardi's allegations were dismissed after an internal investigation.
-In August 2006, a Manhattan judge ruled that the case be taken to closed-door arbitration.
-In November 2006, a gag order was requested by Povich's lawyer.

 In popular culture

 Povich was mocked in a 2002 South Park episode called "Freak Strike".
 He also appeared in a mock episode of his show in the film Madea's Big Happy Family.
 On Jimmy Kimmel Live!
-Povich was spoofed overseeing a paternity testing involving Matt Damon, Kimmel and Kimmel's wife Molly McNearney with Martin Short standing in for Povich.
+Povich was spoofed overseeing a paternity testing involving Matt Damon, Kimmel, and Kimmel's wife Molly McNearney as Martin Short stood in for Povich.

-In 2021, musician Lil Nas X collaborated with Povich to create a full length faux episode of Maury, featuring Nas X performing as his Montero character, in a love triangle with his football playing teammate lover and wife.
+In 2021, musician Lil Nas X collaborated with Povich to create a full-length faux episode of Maury, featuring Nas X performing as his Montero character, in a love triangle with his football playing teammate lover who is revealed to have a wife.